Presbyopia and Progressive Lenses

 On a more serious note, seeing clearly and comfortably is far from being vain – it’s an essential part of the quality of your day-to-day life and health.
 So here are the steps you can take when presbyopia comes knocking.

-If you or your family members are experiencing symptoms of presbyopia — blurry vision, or difficulty in focusing on objects up close — the first thing to do is to schedule an appointment with your optometrist.
+If you or your family members are experiencing symptoms of presbyopia — blurry vision, or difficulty in focusing on objects up close — the first thing to do is to schedule an appointment with your eye care professional.

 Do note that unless you have already blown out your forty candles, these symptoms might not mean you are presbyopic.
 It could be hyperopia (farsightedness) or astigmatism.
 The symptoms can seem similar, but the condition is different.